Sunday, June 29, 2025

 A.J.
 Johnson was buried in the Moab cemetery next to his sister, just south of town, not too many miles from the Hole N" the Rock, a piece of land, a southern Utah landmark, that has been photographed over and over again by curious tourists, who were en route west to Salt Lake City or south to Mounument Valley, or to other sight-seeing adventures like the Four Corners area, where you can stand in one spot and be in Arizona, Utah, Colorado and New Mexico.

-Rebecca Trumbo would visit A.J. on occasion, bringing flowers and placing them gently at the base of A.J.'s black, with white lettering, headstone.
+Rebecca Trumbo would visit A.J. on occasion, bringing flowers and placing them gently at the base of A.J.'s black headstone with the white lettering.
 Jimmy would also have his special moments there.

 A.J. was simply Cupid in her mind.
 Of course, she would often call him Mr. Grizzley; he was close to being the Roman god of love with a bow and arrow slung over his shoulder.